Vinamra-Mishra/AI-Robot/README.md

-# SARAR - Intelligent Voice-Controlled 4WD Robot
+# SARAS - Intelligent Voice-Controlled 4WD Robot

 An AI-powered 4-wheel drive robot with voice interaction, a web-based control dashboard, autonomous navigation, and visual feedback through facial expressions.
 The robot integrates multiple sensors, motors, and AI services to provide an interactive and intelligent robotic platform.